kkevlar/TSTL-Java/README.md

 Please note that TSTL-Java is not the only implementation of TSTL.
 To see the original Python implementation, please visit [this project](https://github.com/agroce/tstl).

-To get started, please visit the [quick start guide](https://github.com/flipturnapps/TSTL-Java/wiki/Getting-Started-with-TSTL-Java).
+To get started, please see the [quick start guide](https://github.com/flipturnapps/TSTL-Java/wiki/Getting-Started-with-TSTL-Java).